tommasongr/nova-copyright/Copyright.novaextension/Tests/file.md

 <!---------------------------
 file.md
- Copyright.novaextension
+nova-copyright

 Created by Tommaso Negri on 07/11/20.
 ---------------------------->